Puzzlepart/bestillingsportalen/Sensitivity-labels.md

 Sensitivity labels are retrieved from the Purview portal using the Microsoft Graph API.
 A Logic App named 'SyncLabels' performs this sync.
 By default, this Logic App is set to run daily, you can change this if desired.

-Labels are stored as list items in a SharePoint list named 'IP Labels' in the SharePoint site backing Provision Assist.
+Labels are stored as list items in a SharePoint list named 'IP Labels' in the SharePoint site backing Bestillingsportalen.

 ![IP labels list screenshot](./images/IPLabelsList.png)